gaehlerm/SoftwareEngineering/README.md

 ### Keep Refactorings Small

 Most refactoring is usually minor in scale.
 Renaming a variable.
 Breaking up a class into two new classes.
 Removing duplicate code.
 Extracting functions.
-Rewrites of entire features are relatively uncommon.
+Meanwhile, rewrites of entire features are relatively uncommon.

 The biggest mistake one can make with refactoring is waiting too long.
 If you have a gut feeling that your fundamental data structure could be an obstacle, you should act right away.
 Discuss with your work colleagues whether this is truly the correct choice and explore alternative options.
 Peripheral code can still be refactored later on.
 But if the core of your code is rotten, you will have a big issue fixing it.
 And it will only get worse if you don't act quickly.
 As always, the core of your code needs the highest priority.

 Probably you do some smaller refactorings quite often.
 But not really in a structured manner.
 You refactor code as soon as you encounter something you don't like.
 This is honorable.
 But there is a very simple workflow that I can recommend to everyone.
 It's: write code – test – refactor.
 For every feature you implement, you should follow this pattern.
-Or even better, you can also write tests - code - refactor, as explained in the section on Test-Driven Development [chapter Writing Better Code with Tests].
+Or even better, you can also write tests - code - refactor, as explained in the section on Test-Driven Development [](chapter Writing Better Code with Tests).
 This pattern is great because you can focus on one thing at a time.
 You can start by writing mediocre code.
 Maybe you are unsure about how to name a variable, or you might be inclined to create a class that is too large.
 There may be duplicated code.
 Certainly, it would be better to write flawless code from the outset.
 But you cannot multitask.
 You cannot develop code and make it perfect at the same time.
 You're not perfect.
-Learn to deal with your imperfections and refactor your imperfect code.
+Learn to deal with your imperfections and refactor your code.

 Then you write the tests.
 Some tests may fail because your imperfect code might contain bugs.
 When you fix the bugs, the code becomes even more messy.
 Even if you had written sublime code to begin with, due to the inevitable bug fixes, you would still have to refactor at some point.
 This is something that was overlooked by the waterfall development process.
 You never write perfect code to start with.
 You always miss some details that you have to fix later on.
 It always takes some refactoring to end up with good code.